Agent Loop

 Plan availability

 Agent Loop requires PRO or higher on the platform-credit path.
-FREE tier workspaces can still use Agent Loop by attaching their own Anthropic credential to the node (BYOK) — the workspace pays Anthropic directly with zero AI credit consumption.
+FREE tier workspaces can still use Agent Loop by attaching their own provider credential to the node (BYOK) — the workspace pays the provider directly with zero AI credit consumption.
+(Ollama is self-hosted and always runs BYOK.)

 Security